• Home

 Great question!
 Unfortunately, I’ve never tried adding bacon to the mix, so I’m not 100% sure how it would turn out.
 I would probably partially cook and finely chop the bacon, and then gently stir or fold it into the ground meat (versus grinding the bacon into the mix) to avoid any chewy pieces of bacon in the burger meat.
 If you try adding bacon I’d love to hear how it works out for you!
 Cheers! 🙂

-2. Clarence Harmon says
+Clarence Harmon

 Hi, thanks for sharing this awesome piece.
 I am having trouble in measuring salt in my recipes.
 Can you guide me what to do?